zhixiangteoh/eecs280-notes/midterm/midterm.md

 ## 1. Memory Models/Function Calls and the Stack

-### Understanding static, automatic/local, and dynamic storage durations
+### a.
+Understanding static, automatic/local, and dynamic storage durations

 | Static | Automatic/Local | Dynamic |
 |---|---|---|
 | This is memory that exists throughout the whole lifetime of the program (e.g. global variables) | This is what we call "local scope", i.e. memory that gets automatically assigned to (and destroyed after) the parameters and internal variables of each function on the call stack | This is memory created and destroyed by the programmer, as in `new` and `delete` |

-### Being able to correctly draw a memory diagram
+### b.
+Being able to correctly draw a memory diagram

 - Draw **box**, label box with **name of function**
 - Write all **parameter variables and internal variables** in the box